-The paper elaborates on the leeway left by the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS) to determine patentability requirements are applied, particularly for pharmaceuticals.
-In addition to claims on the active ingredients as such, numerous patents are applied in relation to pharmaceutical formulations, compositions, combinations, dosage forms, salts, polymorphs, optical isomers, metabolites, etc. Often claims encompass large families of compounds while 'selection patents' cover a sub-group of previously disclosed compounds.
+The paper elaborates on the leeway left by the TRIPS Agreement to determine how patentability requirements are applied, particularly for pharmaceuticals.
+In addition to claims on the active ingredients as such, numerous patents are applied in relation to pharmaceutical formulations, compositions, combinations, dosage forms, salts, polymorphs, optical isomers, metabolites, etc. Often claims encompass large families of compounds while "selection patents" cover a sub-group of previously disclosed compounds.
 The paper also briefly considers the case of second pharmaceutical indications.
 It contains some recommendations to handle these issues, taking public health interests into account.